dilipsinghchouhan/cufflink/README.md

 -- Make new a shared file?

-- speed up friendship process
+- speed up friendship process with remote: true

 - css break <3<3
 - Profilees